Simplex volumes in hyperplane arrangements: Minimum volume -simplices

-The proof is presented in the appendix.
-For $d=2$, it immediately follows that $m_2(n) \leq K_2(n)$ from the fact that cutting a triangle with a single line always creates a smaller triangle in its interior (\cite{damasdi2020triangle}).
-However, unfortunately, for $d \geq 3$, the same argument does not hold.
-Indeed, a $d$-simplex cut by a hyperplane creates a new $d$-simplex with volume smaller than the original in the interior only if the hyperplane separates one vertex from all the others.
+For $d=2$, it immediately follows that $m_2(n) \leq K_2(n)$ from the fact that cutting a triangle with a single line always forms a smaller triangle in its interior.
+However, unfortunately, the same argument does not hold for $d \geq 3$.
+Indeed, a $d$-simplex cut by a hyperplane creates a new $d$-simplex with $d$-volume smaller than the original in the interior if and only if the hyperplane separates one vertex from all the others.
 See Figure \ref{cutting a simplex} for the case $d=3$.
-We provide an upper bound for $m_d(n)$ by a different approach.